 - students who are currently in mandatory quarantine or isolation.

 The dormitories have special, separated rooms for preventive quarantines and isolation (for those who have tested positive) in the Envelopa and Neředín campuses.
 International students from risk (“red”) countries will be housed in these rooms until they receive negative test results.

 (Updated on 11 January, 10:44 AM)

 Dining halls remain open for UP employees and students.
 Regarding the actual measures the university dining halls limit the number of seats (and diners) per table, wherever possible, due to reasons of capacity.
 As of January 2021 new hours go into effect at several UP Accommodation and Dining facilities.
 Details.

 At the same time, we are asking all of you to maintain proper social distancing while waiting in queues and to thoroughly sanitise hands upon entering dining hall areas.

-As of 15 February, new, slightly modified rules go into effect regarding entry to the Czech Republic from abroad – for Czech citizens and non-citizens alike.
-They apply to all those visiting or returning from abroad for stays longer than 12 hours..
-It depends on whether you are coming from EU or non-EU country and whether you are coming from a “green” (non-risk) country, “orange” (semi-risk) country, “red” (risk) or “dark red” (high-risk) country.
+As of 5 April, new updated rules go into effect regarding entry to the Czech Republic from abroad – for Czech citizens and non-citizens alike.
+They apply to all those visiting or returning from abroad for stays longer than 12 hours.
 All the details and conditions can be found here.